webpack/webpack.js.org/content/concepts/concepts.md

       ]
     },
     plugins: [
-      new webpack.optimize.UglifyJsPlugin();
+      new webpack.optimize.UglifyJsPlugin(),
       new HtmlWebpackPlugin({template: './src/index.html'})
     ]
   };
 ```

-You will notice that there are many [built-in plugins already created](https://webpack.github.io/docs/list-of-plugins.html) for you to use out of the box.
+There are many plugins that webpack provides out of the box!
+Check out our [list of plugins](https://webpack.github.io/docs/list-of-plugins.html) for more information.

-Using plugins in your webpack config is straight-forward, however there are many use-cases that are worth disscusing futher.
+Using plugins in your webpack config is straight-forward, however there are many use-cases that are worth discussing further.

 [**Learn more!**](./plugins)